razul189/beauty-bazaar/README.md

 # Beauty Bazaar

-Welcome to **My Beauty Bazaar** — a full-stack web application that helps users keep track of their personal beauty product categories and cosmetics, complete with custom notes for each category.
-It’s built with a Flask backend and a React frontend, and features a many-to-many relationship between users and categories with a user-submittable attribute (`is_favorite`) that tracks whether a category is a user’s favorite.
+Welcome to **My Beauty Bazaar** — a full-stack web application that helps users keep track of their personal beauty product categories and cosmetics.
+It’s built with a Flask backend and a React frontend, and features a many-to-many relationship between users and categories that tracks which categories belong to a user’s through different cosmetics.

 ---